 Brighton: Unit 4 Natural Health and Yoga Centre, 20-26 Round Hill Street, Brighton BN2 3RG.

-Sussex: Elaine has a home clinic in Albourne, Sussex, just 15 minutes from Brighton in a beautiful wooden cabin overlooking rolling green Sussex countryside, with free and ample parking.
+Sussex: I have a home clinic in Albourne, Sussex, just 15 minutes from Brighton in a beautiful wooden cabin overlooking rolling green Sussex countryside, with free and ample parking.
 BN6 9FF.
 Please email or call for more details.

 What is acupuncture?

 Acupuncture works to help maintain your body’s equilibrium.
 It involves the insertion of very fine needles into specific points on the body to regulate the flow of ‘qi’, your body’s vital energy.
 For a number of lifestyle and environmental reasons, qi can become disturbed, depleted or blocked, which can result in some symptoms of pain or illness.
 In certain instances, traditional acupuncture can be an effective therapy to help restore balance and promote physical and emotional harmony.

 Treatment is aimed at the root of your condition as well as your main symptoms.
 This approach helps with resolving your problem and enhancing your feeling of wellbeing.
 You may notice other niggling problems resolve as your main health complaint improves.

 Acupuncture originated in China and other far eastern cultures where it still features in mainstream healthcare, both as a stand-alone therapy and in combination with conventional western medicine.

 Acupuncture is now widely used and accepted all over the world.
 In the UK more and more people are finding out what acupuncture can do for them.